... Coaching Shared Knowledge Dismiss

 In the previous years there were many teams who adopt a 4 – 4 -2 formation.
 That forced coaches to bring to the surface a formation with three center backs.
 The aim was to be able to face the two forwards.

-Pep Guardiola’s use of a back three varies greatly from Conte’s.
+Pep Guardiola’s use of “playing with back 3” formations varies greatly from Conte’s.
 In his final season at Barcelona, the Catalan tactician switched to a version of 3-4-3 which included a diamond-shaped midfield to accommodate new signing Cesc Fàbregas.
 This would ordinarily mean that the side lacks width, but with Sergio Busquets dropping into the backline alongside Carles Puyol, Dani Alves, and Éric Abidal were able to bomb forward from wide defensive positions like they were used to when playing in a back four.
 That edition of Barcelona also occasionally employed a lopsided back three, with two traditional center-backs, plus usual left-back Abidal.

 During his three-year spell in charge of Bayern Munich, Guardiola occasionally used a similar system to allow Thomas Müller to operate in a free role behind the front three.
 When doing this, midfielder-cum-defender Javi Martínez would act as the team’s sweeper; the Basque’s assured passing and confidence on the ball meant he could move forward and combine with the midfield when required.
 Later in Guardiola’s Bayern tenure, Jérôme Boateng became adept at playing this role as well.

-The potential for any team playing with a back 3 to be overloaded in wide areas is reduced.
+The potential for any team playing with back 3 to be overloaded in wide areas is reduced.
 This is because the modern football players are much fitter than even 10 years ago.
 Many wingbacks would previously struggle to adequately undertake both their attacking and defensive duties for a full 90 minutes.
 In our days are much more capable to cover the ground needed to get up and down the touchline for an entire game.

 Conclusion

 Trends in football usually makes cycles.
 It is rare for a tactical concept to be new.
 Usually old solutions are adapted to answer new problems.
-Playing with a back 3 is no different.
+Playing with back 3 is no different.
 It was just moved away from the picture when possession was king.
 Probably many connected the formation with primarily defensive teams and behaviors.
 But today, many coaches prefer to emphasize the need to press, build from the back, and counter effectively.
-For that, playing with a back 3 can be a fantastic option.
+For that, playing with back 3 can be a fantastic option.

-Like every other tactical principle, playing with a back 3 have their flaws.
+Like every other tactical principle, playing with back 3 have their flaws.
 But, in modern football, with defenders having acting role during the attack, the back three has found a new lease on life.